 - Sights: views from 1,115-foot summit

-Frye Mountain in yellow, Hogback Mountain in blue, Bog Brook Preserve in green (unfinished)
+Frye Mountain in yellow, Hogback Mountain in blue, Bog Brook-Whitten Hill-Northern Headwaters Preserves in green

-The approximately 2.5-mile hike to the view on Hogback Mountain is fairly gradual and easy, taking you through logging land.
+The approximately 2-mile hike to the view on Hogback Mountain is fairly gradual and easy, taking you through land that has been logged.
 The views at the clearing (I think it’s the actual 1,115-foot summit) are lovely for a small mountain.
 You can head back the way you came, or continue on to the Bog Brook and Whitten Hill preserves.
 This trail is part of the 47-mile Hills to Sea Trail.